Isn't that the purpose of this thread?Can we look forward to not posting about it?

 In other words, you still have to go by the rules of the business you're about to enter.
 I'm fully vaccinated, but I'm still assuming I'll need to wear a mask when I go grocery shopping in NJ until they tell me otherwise.

-Because race, gender and pornstaches are not transmissible,race, gender identification, or other personal characteristic, isn't that discrimination?
-Why is choosing to not wear a mask different?
+I'll play double devils advocate.
+If a private business refuses to serve someone because of race, gender identification, or other personal characteristic, isn't that discrimination?
+Why is choosing to not wear a mask different? ( by the way, I'll wear a mask if the people in the store are...)

 But that's still only if the state allows it.

 Double double devil's advocate: how is mask requirement any different than this?
-View attachment 157722
+SIGN-605-500x500.jpg

 Note: I don't agree with this one either but it is up to the business's discretion.